 Rees along with his collaborator/son Dylan Shad has also been up at Paul Antonell's Clubhouse recording studio working on the next RS record (tentatively titled ‘Songs for Isaac’).
 Pals Tony Aielo, John Arrucci, Edwin Garcia, Don Harris, Juliet Kleber, Rob Kovacs, Robert Metcalf, & Jay Turner all joined in for what is turning into a wonderful album.
 The album is ready to mix, and should be released sometime in 2016.
 In the meantime, his work with IOH bandmates Jeremiah Lowengard, Alden Ludlow, and Scott Marcus is coming together as they develop their sophomore effort on the heals of 2014’s “History of Interesting.'

 When he has a couple of moments in between all these projects, he can be found tinkering in his basement building electric guitars and custom hand wired amplifiers.
 Someday when he “retires,” perhaps Roeboy Guitars & Amplifiers????

 Currently Chair of the Humanities Department at Hostos Community College, where he is a tenured associate professor teaching several media software courses, as well as media history, design fundamentals, usability, game development, and sound design.

-Shad is an artist and filmmaker, composing and recording music at his Stressless Sound Recording Studio.
-He is constantly exploring unique intersections of his varied interests in the arts, design, communication, and academics.
+Shad is also an artist and filmmaker, composing and recording music at his Stressless Sound Recording Studio.
+He is constantly exploring unique intersections of his varied interests in the arts, design, communication, gaming, and academics.